Ramesh Karthik Nayak

 Nunnavath Karthik Nayak (also known as Ramesh Karthik Nayak) (/hi/;born in 1997) is a Telugu writer, who writes about the lifestyle of Banjara community he belongs to.
 His short story collection, Dhavlo won him Yuva Puraskar for Telugu for 2024.
 He writes in Banjari language in Telugu script, in Telugu and in English.
 His writings have appeared in Poetry at Sangam, Indian Periodical, Live Wire, Outlook India, Nether Quarterly, Borderless Journal and his story, ‘The Story of Birth’ was published in Exchanges: Journal of Literary Translation, University of IOWA.

 Ramesh Karthik Nayak was honoured with the prestigious Sahitya Akademi Yuva Puraskar 2024 for his collection of short stories Dhavlo (Song of Lament, 2021), he is the first tribal person and the youngest recipient to get the Telugu literature award.

+Ramesh Karthik Nayak curated The Prakriti Foundation's six-day poetry festival in January 2026 which was held at Amdavadi Gujarati Snack House, Nungambakkam.